julianapads/RostrosCNN/README.md

 Load Model.
 ===================
-There's two model you can upload , this files are available in Red_face5.1 and Red_face6 folder .zip
+There's two model you can upload , this files are available in Red_face5.1 and Red_face6 folder
 ```bash
 Red_face5.1
 Red_face6